redis/docs/content/operate/rs/references/rest-api/requests/bdbs/actions/recover.md

 GET /v1/bdbs/{int: uid}/actions/recover
 ```

-Fetch the recovery plan for a database.
-The recovery plan provides information about the recovery status, such as if it is possible, and specific detail on which available files to recovery from have been found.
+Fetches the recovery plan for a database.
+The recovery plan provides information about the recovery status, such as whether recovery is possible, and details on available files to use for recovery.

 #### Required permissions